jahway603/SilentDragonLite/README.md

             alt="MyHushTeam's Reddit"></a>
 </p>

-SilentDragonLite is a lightwallet for HUSH ($HUSH) which runs on Linux, Windows, and Mac OSX.
+SilentDragonLite is a lightwallet for HUSH ($HUSH) which runs on Linux, Windows, and macOS.
 This does not require you to download the full blockchain.
 This is experimental software under active development!

 <img src="https://raw.githubusercontent.com/MyHush/SilentDragonLite/master/hushchat-screenshot.png">